 Emil Eichhorn had been appointed head of the Police Department in Berlin.
 One activist pointed out: "A member of the Independent Socialist Party and a close friend of the late August Bebel, he enjoyed great popularity among revolutionary workers of all shades for his personal integrity and genuine devotion to the working class.
 His position was regarded as a bulwark against counter-revolutionary conspiracy and was a thorn in the flesh of the reactionary forces."
 (65)

 On 4th January, 1919, Friedrich Ebert, ordered the removal of Emil Eichhorn, as head of the Police Department.
 Chris Harman, the author of The Lost Revolution (1982), has argued: "The Berlin workers greeted the news that Eichhorn had been dismissed with a huge wave of anger.
 They felt he was being dismissed for siding with them against the attacks of right wing officers and employers.
 Eichhorn responded by refusing to vacate police headquarters.
 He insisted that he had been appointed by the Berlin working class and could only be removed by them.
 He would accept a decision of the Berlin Executive of the Workers' and Soldiers' Councils, but no other."
+This marked the beginning of the Spartakist Rising.
 (66)

 The Spartacus League published a leaflet that claimed: "The Ebert-Scheidemann government intends, not only to get rid of the last representative of the revolutionary Berlin workers, but to establish a regime of coercion against the revolutionary workers."
 It is estimated that over 100,000 workers demonstrated against the sacking of Eichhorn the following Sunday in "order to show that the spirit of November is not yet beaten."
 (67)